zudochkin/awesome-newsletters/README.md

 - [Alertbox E-Mail Newsletter](https://www.nngroup.com/articles/subscribe/).
 The latest articles about interface usability, website design, and UX research from the Nielsen Norman Group.
 - [UI Movement](https://uimovement.com).
 Only the best UI design inspiration, right in your inbox.
 - [Designer News](https://www.designernews.co).
 Where the design community meets.
-- [Design Faves](https://www.designfaves.com/).
-Daily posts and exclusive articles marry the very best modern expressions and innovations from the Branding, Art and Graphic Design worlds.
 - [Hack Design](https://hackdesign.org).
 An easy to follow design course for people who do amazing things.
 - [Hacking UI](http://hackingui.com/).
 Weekly hand-picked resources for front-end developers and product managers.
 - [eWebDesign](https://ewebdesign.com/).
 Latest web news and articles from industry experts.